barnalii/Product-recommendation-system/README.md

 # Product Recommendation system
 This project is a user-friendly web application that simplifies online shopping by allowing users to search for products and conduct detailed comparisons between Flipkart and Amazon.
-Through web scraping, it collects data on product details, normalizes prices and reviews, and presents the information via a Flask-based interface, assisting users in making informed purchasing decisions.
+Through web scraping, it collects data on product details, normalizes prices and reviews, and presents the information via a Flask-based interface, assisting users in making informed purchasing decisions.<br>
 Here are the main components and technologies used in this project:
 1. Python
 2. Flask Routes